yosbelms/remote-func/readme.md

 ## Babel plugin

-Remote-func bundles a Babel plugin to allow to write queries taking advantage IDEs intellisense and type checking.
+Remote-func bundles a Babel plugin to allow to take advantage IDEs intellisense and type checking.

 ## Configuring